If you're in your 30's, you may be feeling like you're out of the personal finance woods.

 There are plenty of beautiful rings to be had, whatever your budget.

 After all, a modest but meaningful ring is SO much more romantic than going into debt for a big, shiny rock.

-Our post on 9 Ways Smart Couples Pay For Weddings has some more great tips:
+Looking for other wedding budget tips?
+Check out our post on 9 Ways Smart Couples Pay For Weddings for more ways to save.